 The purple sweet potatoes contain anthocyanins – a special group of antioxidants which support the vision, says the Food and Nutrition Research.

 Thanks to their high fiber content, this type of potatoes help promote a healthy digestive system.
 According to researchers, their high phytosterol content helps to protect the digestive system from gastric and duodenal ulcers.

 If we boil sweet potatoes, we can use the water to cleanse our pores, soothe skin irritations, and treat skin impurities.

 Sweet potatoes are abundant in beta-carotene.
 Once we consume them, this antioxidant converts into vitamin A which supports the immune system, vision, and reproduction.
-According to the National Institute of Health, this vitamin also helps the kidneys, heart, and lungs to function properly.
+Healthline, this vitamin also helps the kidneys, heart, and lungs to function properly.